 Kyowa Patent & Law Office

-Kyowa – a term which means ‘harmony’ and ‘balance’ – was established on September 1 1908 by Tatsujiro Uchimura, a patent attorney and a former examiner with the Japan Patent Office (JPO).
-Faithful to our name, Kyowa’s 60 patent attorneys, including five attorneys at law and one Chinese registered foreign lawyer, who all cooperate to provide services tailored to each of our clients.
+Kyowa – a term that means ‘harmony’ and ‘balance’ – was established on 1 September 1908 by Tatsujiro Uchimura, a patent attorney and former examiner with the Japan Patent Office (JPO).
+Faithful to the firm’s name, Kyowa’s 60 patent attorneys, including five attorneys at law and one Chinese registered foreign lawyer, all cooperate to provide services tailored to each of our clients.

 Highly qualified attorneys

 Kyowa’s attorneys are graduates of high-ranking universities and specialists with rich knowledge in their field.
-Most of Kyowa’s attorneys have worked in the R&D or patent section of large Japanese manufacturers.
-Some of our attorneys worked as examiners for the JPO.
-With a wide range of technical backgrounds, we propose the best strategy for the protection of our clients’ innovations in view of Japanese patent practice.
+Most of them have previous experience working in the R&D or patent section of large Japanese manufacturers.
+Some have worked as examiners for the JPO.
+With a wide range of technical backgrounds, we propose the best strategy for the protection of our clients’ innovations in view of the Japanese patent practice.

 One of our attorneys at law is admitted to both the State Bar of California and the Bar of Japan.
-Our Chinese licensed lawyer handles all Chinese cases with the efficiency that results from directly communicating in standard Chinese.
+Our Chinese-licensed lawyer handles all Chinese cases with the expedience and efficiency resulting from directly communicating in Chinese.